leanswift/leanswift.github.io/ecommerce/pages/econnect-m3/25.1.0/usermanual-eConnect-CE-one-day-deployment.md

 - When “Import” button is clicked it will fetch the M3 attributes values from Infor M3 and configure default values based on the values updated in “config.csv” file.
 M3 attribute fields are available in csv file.

-- After import is clicked, import changes to Reset Button.
+- After the import is clicked, import changes to Reset Button.
 ![AttributeSet_Category_Default_reset.png](../../../../ecommerce/images/one_day_deployment/AttributeSet_Category_Default_reset.png)